ChengGuo2000/Learning-Notes_LLM-from-Scratch/chapter-6-learn/chapter-6-notes.md

 - We are particularly interested in the last output token only because given the causal attention mask setup, the last token in a sequence accumulates the most information since it is the only token with access to data from all the previous tokens.
 We will focus on this last token during the fine-tuning process.

 ## Classification Fine-tuning
-- When training a function, the only two distinctions from previous `train_model_simple` function is that we are now track the number of training examples seen (`examples_seen`) instead of the number of tokens, and we calculate the accuracy after each epoch instead of printing a sample text.
+- When training a function, the only two distinctions from previous `train_model_simple` function is that we are now track the number of training examples seen (`examples_seen`) instead of the number of tokens, and we calculate the accuracy after each epoch instead of printing a sample.
+- There are no universal solution or recommendation for choosing the number of epochs, while an epoch number of 5 is usually a good starting point.
+How to adjust depends on the performance of the model in the first few epochs.
+- We can increase the dropout rate (`drop_rate`) or the `weight_decay` parameter in the optimizer configuration for reducing overfitting.

 ## Useful Links
 - [Losses Learned — Optimizing Negative Log-Likelihood and Cross-Entropy in PyTorch](https://sebastianraschka.com/blog/2022/losses-learned-part1.html)